Why Underride Crashes Require Immediate Evidence Review

 Federal Underride Guard Standards

-If you lost a family member in a truck underride crash, we will investigate the guard, the carrier, and every entity in the chain of liability.
+If you lost a family member in a truck underride crash, we will investigate the trailer condition, carrier conduct, driver decisions, maintenance records, and every entity whose negligence may have contributed.